rhamill1/uber/readme.md

     * Having this information along with number of rides would influence how I could deploy a fleet of drivers.
 Knowing demand and average ride length would tell us availability of drivers and ultimately how many drivers we would need at a given hour.

-* Get creative!
+* Question 7 - Get creative!
 Present any interesting trends, patterns, or predictions that you notice about this dataset.

     ##### Are there higher passenger counts on average at certain times during the week?
 Are there enough passengers that larger vehicles are needed?